NetHorror/netbird-delayed-auto-update-macos/README.md

 - log the decisions,
 - update `state.json`,
 - and, if needed, run the official `install.sh --update` to upgrade NetBird.

+> **Note:** with the default `MaxRandomDelaySeconds=3600` the script may sleep for up to 1 hour
+> before doing any checks.
+For testing, it is usually better to set
+> `--max-random-delay-seconds 0` (and optionally `--delay-days 0`) so that you can see
+> the full behaviour immediately in the log.

 ---